 The AQ-110PLV is a sophisticated microprocessor-based arc flash protection device with point sensor channels and an optional fiber loop sensor channel.
-The AQ-110FLV is a sophisticated microprocessor-based arc flash protection device with fiber loop sensor channels.
-The devices are designed to minimize the damage caused by an arc fault.
+The device is designed to minimize the damage caused by an arc fault.
 This is done by tripping the circuit breaker which supplies current to the fault when sensors detect arc light.